p3rc1va1/p3rc1va1/README.md

 - 👋 Hi, I’m @p3rc1va1 or you can call me Baha
 - 👀 I’m interested in just about everything!
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m coding in Python, C++, and SQL!
 - 📫 35celik.baha@gmail.com